Haminados: Description

 Haminados, braised separately with coffee, onion skins.
 Shelled (L) and unshelled (R).

 Haminados typically consists of whole eggs in the shell, which are placed on top of a hamin (a Shabbat stew) in the stewing pot.
 The eggs are braised over many hours, often overnight and turn brown in the course of all-night cooking.
 The brown eggs are shelled before serving and placed on top of the other cooked ingredients.
 In the Tunisian version, the brown eggs are cooked separately in a metal pot on the all-night stove with water and tea leaves (similar to tea eggs).
+Some versions use only salt and water, but the eggs still brown, likely due to Maillard reactions.
 Haminados can be cooked in this way even if no hamin is prepared.
-The addition of tea leaves, coffee grinds, or onion skins to the water dyes the shell purple and the white a light brown, giving the egg a smooth creamy texture.
+The addition of tea leaves, coffee grinds, or onion skins to the water dyes the shell purple and enhances browning of the egg white.
 In Israel, brown eggs are a popular accompaniment to ful medames (a dish of mashed broad beans) and they may also be served with hummus (a dip of mashed chickpeas mixed with tahini) and in a sabich sandwich.